CARAVAN – THE HILARIOUS HOLIDAY FROM HELL @ CASTLE HILL PLAYERS

 This year, by way of a change, three lifelong friends and a new girlfriend have been invited, so they too may enjoy the comfort and privilege of staying in Parkes’ caravan.
 Of course all does not go according to play.

-Margareta Moir as Monica Rice had a wonderfully acid tongue and vindictive nature totally unlike her best friend Penny, played by Vanessa Henderson.
+Margareta Moir as Monica Rice was outstanding, a character so bitchy and entitled it’s hard to believe that she wasn’t divorced years ago.
+It’s such fun watching her play off the other characters who are completely opposite to her.
+Vanessa Henderson plays her best friend Penny, played by Vanessa Henderson.
 Penny is a somewhat wishy/washy character who tries to keep the peace and please everyone yet has some strong desires of her own.
 As the plot progresses, we could certainly wonder how they could consider each other best friends.

 Daniel Ferris plays Rodney Rice, at times slightly bored with it all, tending to go with the flow but not entirely innocent.
 Their bachelor friend Pierce, who is keen on younger women and also not fond of roughing it, was played with a lot of fun by Ben Wheeler.
 His young girlfriend on this holiday, Gwendolyn played by Jade Brimfield is certainly out of her element in this group, not helped by Monica’s attitude.
 She’s an almost hippie type who managed to keep stressing the age difference to the annoyance of the others.